rantav/reversim-summit-2013/Building Network and Battery Efficient Apps.md

 Title: Building Network and Battery Efficient Apps
 ==================================================
 Would you like your mobile app to run faster, consume less data and conserve battery?
-Do you like getting 5 start reviews?
+Do you like getting 5 star reviews?

 In this session we will talk about the difference between Ethernet, Mobile and WiFi networks.
 We will go over the main Do's and Dont's and will provide a set of guidelines and best practices on how to optimize your application so it will not drain the user's battery.